-NHMRC is working with the Department of Health to implement some of the new programs announced under the first disbursement from the MRFF.
+NHMRC is working with the Department of Health to implement a number of disbursement from the MRFF.
 This assistance will draw on NHMRC’s high quality application and assessment processes and the expertise available to NHMRC through the health and medical research sector.

 How to Apply

-The key dates for the LCTRC grant opportunity and the AMR-TCR are:
+The key dates for the MRFF Rare Cancers, Rare Diseases and Unmet Need Grant Opportunity grant opportunity are:

-All applicants are required to commence their application and provide the specified minimum data in RGMS by Wednesday 20 September 2017 to allow the NHMRC to start sourcing reviewers with appropriate expertise.
+All applicants are required to commence their application and provide the specified minimum data in RGMS by by 5pm AEST on 1 August 2018 to allow the NHMRC to start sourcing reviewers with appropriate expertise.
 Applications initiated after this date will not be accepted.

-A complete application to the AMR TCR or LCTRC grant opportunity must consist of the following:
+A complete application to the RCDRUN grant opportunity must consist of the following: